0atman/noboilerplate/scripts/24-rust-data-modelling.md

 ---

-## OO features that can be replace with enums
+## OO features that can be replaced with enums

 - Inheritance
 - Hierarchies